6 Reasons Why Your Business Email Isn’t Getting Clicks

 Within a matter of seconds after opening your email, your audience decides whether or not to engage.
-When the reader scans your message about Top Toothpastes for Cavities but is expecting Heavy Equipment Technology Updates, it’s a pretty surefire assumption that they’re not going to click.
+When the reader scans your message about Top Toothpaste for Cavities but is expecting Heavy Equipment Technology Updates, it’s a pretty surefire assumption that they’re not going to click.
 Why?
-Your content was off topic and irrelevant — not even closely pertaining to the information your audience requested from you.
+Your content was off-topic and irrelevant — not even closely pertaining to the information your audience requested from you.

 Sending relevant content is not only the best way to maintain deliverability, it’s also the best way for your business email to gain clicks.
 Know what your audience signed up for and make sure your content is in some way related.
 You’ll boost clicks by delivering expected content that is worth your readers’ time.

 Delivering banner ads paired with content can be one solution for driving business email revenue — but then you’re forcing your reader to choose between engaging with your content or engaging with your ad which can have dramatically different ROI.
 If you really need your audience to receive your marketing message, distracting them with an ad can be fatal to your campaign.
 Instead, consider driving revenue from targeted standalone offers.
 Send the marketing content you need to send without distracting promotions — then, when it’s time to monetize, send a separate highly targeted offer to capitalize on your list and reach.
 The separate mailings will boost both clicks for the content and clicks for the offer.